 Strictly necessary cookies are on by default and cannot be turned off.
 Functional, Performance and Tracking/targeting/sharing cookies can be turned on below based on your preferences (this banner will remain available for you to accept cookies).
 You may change your cookie settings by deleting cookies from your browser.
 Then this banner will appear again.
 You can learn more details about cookies HERE.

 Is anyone else here using Win8?
 I'm testing on the recent Win8 x64 Release Preview (Build8400).
 This is not the Consumer Preview, it is newer than that.

 1) Win8 does not always seem to see the FX3 bootloader device at startup if plugged into USB3.
 It does see it fine if it is plugged into a USB2.0 legacy port.
 But it does not see it at all if plugged into a Rensesas uPD720201 USB3.0 port.
 It does sometimes see it if plugged into a ETRON EJ168 motherboard USB3.0 port.
 If I boot Win7x64 then both of these same USB ports recognise my device just fine.

 OK, back to Win8.
 I can plug into USB2.0 FS port.
 Then I can boot my firmware via Control Center.

+3) I unplug it (still powered, so still my firmware) and re-plug into a USB3.0 port.
 It re-enumerates as you would expect.
 Win8 appears to recognise it as a WinUSB device.
 It now shows up again in device manager as a "WinUSB Device" that is "working properly".
 However the same test app now fails.
 When it calls GetDevicePath passing the same DeviceInterfaceGUID the device is not found.
 This behaviour is the same regardless of whether I use the ETRON or Renesas controller.

 Any suggestions for what might be wrong or what to try next?